2016 EITC Income Limits, Maximum Credit Amounts and Tax Law Updates

 Investment Income Limit

-Investment income must be no more than $3,350 for the year.
+Investment income must be $3,400 or less for the year.

 Maximum Credit Amounts

 The maximum amount of credit for Tax Year 2016 is:

 - $6,269 with three or more qualifying children